 The overall length of withdrawal is significantly longer as well.
 With most opioids, a week to 10 days is often enough to complete the detoxification process.
 Suboxone withdrawals, on the other hand, can last up to a month.
 With this length of withdrawal, it’s more important than ever to have medical supervision to minimize your symptoms so you can successfully remove Suboxone from your system.
 The symptoms you may need help with include:

 It’s normal to experience anxiety and depression later in the detoxification process as your brain adjusts to functioning without opioids.
 Most of the time, these symptoms resolve themselves with time and continued therapy.
-At Diamond House Detox’s Suboxone clinic in Sacramento, we provide the environment you need to safely detox.
+At Diamond House Detox’s Suboxone clinic in Sacramento, we provide the safe recovery environment you need to safely detox.

 All addictions have a psychological and emotional component to them.
 Detox is essential to recovery, as it provides a solid foundation on which to build up skills that will carry you through recovery.
 These are three of the most common therapy types you’ll see in a quality Suboxone detox center.

 Addiction treatment is most effective when it addresses both the physical and mental aspects.
 A program consisting of detox plus therapy is the most comprehensive choice.Contact Us

 Successfully completing a Suboxone addiction treatment program is an achievement to celebrate.
 However, it’s vital to remember that sobriety is a lifelong journey that requires commitment and a willingness to change your life for the better.
 These seven tips will help you reframe your view of life after treatment.

 With time, and after you become accustomed to practicing aftercare relapse prevention strategies, it will become easier and easier to stay sober.
 By employing these strategies and others your therapist will teach you, you can build a new life free of Suboxone addiction.